Simmons ProTarget 3-12X40 Review: Parallax Adjustment Rifle Scope

 Turrets

-• The pro of fingertip adjustable turrets is that you can adjust and zero the scope quite easily without using other tools that usually you need to adjust turrets of a scope.
+• The pro of fingertip adjustable turrets is that you can adjust and zero the scope quite easily without using other tools that usually you need to adjust the turrets of a scope.

-• The con is that the turret might move on its own and changing the zero.
+• The con is that the turret might move on its own and change the zero.
 Which can be problematic.
 But as the scope is shockproof we are pretty sure it won’t be the case.

 • But we felt like we should mention this just in case.